TangibleInc/loops-and-logic-docs/generate/readme.md

   - Parse classes in `template-system/loop/types`

-  - Extract their definitions to `./loop-types` as JSON files
+  - Extract their definitions to `generate/loop-types` as JSON files

-    These are imported from `docs/dynamic-tags/loop` to render **tables of query parameters and fields**.
+    These are imported from `docs/dynamic-tags/loop` to render a **table of query parameters and fields**.

-    - Attachment
-    - Base - Shared by all loop types: Sort by field
-    - Calendar
-    - Menu
-    - Post
-    - Taxonomy
-    - Taxonomy term
-    - Type
-    - User

 - Template System Pro: Loop type definitions

+- Template System: Modules

+  Gathers all Markdown files from modules and their child modules, if any, and copies them to `docs/reference`.

 ### TODO

 - Fields module
   - Extract field definitions to `./field-types` as JSON files
-  - Import them into docs pages and render a **list of all fields and their properties**.
+  - Import them into docs pages and render a **table of all fields and their parameters**.

     Maybe merge them with Block Control docs